 Another Option for E-Waste

 Eagle Enterprises Recycling, Inc. is pleased to announce the opening of an electronics collection site at its facility in Galva.
-Beginning January 2012, the number of electronic items banned from landfills will be expanded, making it ever more difficult to dispose of those televisions, computer monitors, printers, and the like.
+Beginning January 2012, the number of electronic items banned at landfills will be expanded, making it ever more difficult to dispose of those televisions, computer monitors, printers, and the like.

 Don't Miss Your Chance to Recycle Curbside

 Curbside recycling is available to all single family homes in Orion.
-To obtain a roll-out container, call Eagle Recycling at 1.888.932.2936.
+To obtain a roll-out container, call Eagle Enterprises Recycling at 1.888.932.2936.
 The company will deliver the container directly to your house.
 Pick up is every other Thursday.
 You can find the pickup dates by clicking on our calendar tab at the top of this page or get a copy at Village Hall.